namboy94/toktokkie/README.md

 (Name subject to change until I come up with a better one)

 This is a program which allows convenient managing of various Media collections, mostly Videos.
-It is a python program written using features only available in python 3, meaning this program will not run using python 2.
+The program is written in python 3 and won't normally run on python 2.
+However, a version converted using 3to2 is available on the python package index (Link below).

 [Changelog](http://gitlab.namibsun.net/namboy94/media-manager/raw/master/CHANGELOG)

-## Main features:h
+## Main features

 **Renaming Episodes**